lesept777/Matrix-MLP-for-ESP32/README.md

 * You may also need to install the ESP32 data upload tool in the Arduino IDE.
 The LittleFS version is [here](https://github.com/lorol/arduino-esp32fs-plugin).
 Some help to install it (in French) is [here](https://forum.arduino.cc/t/littlefs-sur-esp32-comportement-bizarre/992297/2).

 # News
 2022/05/18: The dataset is now created using Matrices, which accelerates the computations.
+More than 2x faster!

 # Description
 This library is designed to be used with the Arduino IDE.